-Not all social networks will allow you to create your custom web address using title casing, but most will.
-For instance, LinkedIn only allows you to use lower case letters, whereas Facebook and Twitter allow you title case or capitalize some or all of the letters of your custom social network web address at the time it is created.
+Not all social networks will allow you to create your custom web address using title casing.
+For instance, Instagram only allows you to use lower case letters.
+Whereas Facebook and Twitter allow you to title case the custom portion of your social web address.

-Even if you aren’t able to create your web address using title casing, you can still title case the name when you print it on business cards or other marketing materials or add it as an online link.
+Even if you aren’t able to create your web address using title casing, you can still title case your name where it appears as text.
+Any online or offline materials showing your name in print, including business cards and other marketing materials, should show your name title cased.

 3. Add your website and social networks as clickable links to your email signature

 Adding your website and social networks as clickable links to your email signature makes it easy for people to click a link and find you online.